grumpyjames/birding-almanac/features/a-200-bird-year/part-46-notts-excursions.md

 #### Clumber Park, for a Smew?

 A quick stop for lunch is followed by a drive North to Clumber Park.
-Coming here used to be a double edged sword as a kid - amazing park (great bike trails, I vaguely remember.
+Coming here used to be a double-edged sword as a kid - amazing park (great bike trails, I vaguely remember.
 Or maybe that was Rufford), but terrible journey to get there: guaranteed travel sickness.
 Today, I'm driving and it's surprisingly smooth.
 I guess it